alisw/mesos-dds/README.md

 ## Configuration File

 A configuration file is required for the plugin to run.
 The format of each line of the configuration file should be as follows:
-1) Mesos Master IP:Port
+1. Mesos Master IP:Port
-2) Number of agents to deploy
+2. Number of agents to deploy
-3) Docker image to use for the agents to run in
+3. Docker image to use for the agents to run in
-4) Folder inside the docker image where to copy the DDS Worker Package
+4. Folder inside the docker image where to copy the DDS Worker Package
-5) Number of CPU Cores to utilise for each Agent
+5. Number of CPU Cores to utilise for each Agent
-6) The size of memory to use for each agent (in MegaBytes)
+6. The size of memory to use for each agent (in MegaBytes)
-7) The IP:Port of the Rest service api (the one given with the -r switch to the server)
+7. The IP:Port of the Rest service api (the one given with the -r switch to the server)

-An example configuration file looks like the following:
+An example configuration file (ignoring the bullet points) looks like the following:

->
-192.168.134.131:5050
+- 192.168.134.131:5050
-2
+- 2
-ubuntu:14.04
+- ubuntu:14.04
-DDSEnvironment
+- DDSEnvironment
-1
+- 1
-512
+- 512
-192.168.134.131:1234
+- 192.168.134.131:1234
->

 ## Run
 Finally, assuming a running DDS server, one can submit DDS agents using this plugin by doing: